-The SSI not only enables a simple descriptive comparison, as shown in Figure 1, but also, for example, the identification of promising socially sustainable farms, which will be the subject of future multivariate analyses.
-However, aggregating all 11 indicators into one score presents a major difficulty: For example, a mean score of 100 could be interpreted to as the farm manager having no problem concerning his/her own social sustainability, even though an individual indicator might have a low score, such as personally perceived workload, but contribute strongly to the resilience of the farm.
+Aggregating all 11 indicators into one score, however, presents a major difficulty: For example, a mean score of 100 could be interpreted to as the farm manager having no problem concerning his/her own social sustainability, even though an individual indicator might have a low score, such as personally perceived workload, but contribute strongly to the resilience of the farm.
 This aspect underlines our approach of introducing different weightings for the individual indicators.
-Nevertheless, when presenting results, regardless of whether the index value is a farm-specific value for individual farmers or the mean value for a specific group of farmers, the index value should always include a description of the performance of each indicator.
+The weightings have so far been based on discussions with expert scientists.
+In the future, the weightings developed here should be discussed by the target group itself, in the form of a focus group of farmers, and adjusted in the form of a consensus weighting.